OpenMP-Validation-and-Verification/OpenMP_VV/README.md

 For more information, publications, presentations and results, please check out our [website](https://crpl.cis.udel.edu/ompvvsollve/).

-For documentation is availible on our [website](https://crpl.cis.udel.edu/ompvvsollve/documentation) and on the [wiki](https://github.com/SOLLVE/sollve_vv/wiki)
+For documentation visit our [website](https://crpl.cis.udel.edu/ompvvsollve/documentation) and on the [wiki](https://github.com/SOLLVE/sollve_vv/wiki)